noorhashem/Spectacular/README.md

 https://www.youtube.com/watch?v=EdzhPSVAQDg

 Tools Used: Swift, Firebase, Tensorflow, CoreML.
+Navigation in the app relies on tapping and gestures acompanied by voice instructions.

 It has 3 features :
 - Currency Detection
 - General Objects Detection
 - OCR Text Extraction
 It detects those 3 types of inputs and voices their labels for the user.

 1- For the currency detector, custom trained models using Tensorflow were used to detect currencies, trained on Nvidia GPUs , optimized and deployed on Mobile phones. the output of the Detection is then voiced over using text-to-speech engine.